dbutz/SchoolSite-Pro-Docs/redistricting/briefTour.md

-1. From the SchoolSite Redistricting Toolbar > Assign > Start
+1. From the Redistricting Plan Group select the Assign ribbon > Start Assignment
 2. To reassign study areas from existing schools, from the Redistricting toolbar, click on the drop-down arrow below "Assign study areas to:" and select the school you wish to assign study area(s).
 In this case, select Harding ES.
 3. Next, in the Select drop down menu choose Select by Lasso.